martintrojer/martintrojer.github.com/_posts/2014-03-09-working-with-coreasync-chaining-go-blocks.md

 <script src="https://gist.github.com/martintrojer/9436582.js?file=get-result-go-macro.clj"> </script>

-Problem solve right?
+Problem solved right?
 Well, not really.
 Instead of composable functions (well kind of since they return channels) we now have a special kind of macros that must be called from within a go block.
 In the snippet above we can't use the lovely `(reduce ... (repeatedly calculation-go-macro))` form since we can't use macros that way.
 However, the macro itself can use `<!`, `>!` etc freely without the `go` wrapper and we solved the perf problem.

-If you're interested is how some Go examples convert to core.async check out [this repo](https://github.com/martintrojer/go-tutorials-core-async).
+If you're interested in how some Go examples convert to core.async check out [this repo](https://github.com/martintrojer/go-tutorials-core-async).